 Instructions

-• Line two baking trays and place a sheet of puff pastry on each one.
-Lay another piece of baking paper on top of each, then place another baking tray on top of each without pressing down.
+• Place the puff pastry sheets onto the tray/s.
+Lay another piece of baking paper on top of each, then place another baking tray on top of each without pressing down – this will hlep to keep it flat as it bakes.

 • Bake for 20-25 minutes or until golden then transfer to a wire rack to cool.